 There’s a writing revolution at the U.S. Supreme Court.

-Revolution: a dramatic and wide-reaching change in the way something works or is organized or in people's ideas about it.
+Revolution: a dramatic and wide-reaching change in the way something works or in people's ideas about it.

 “Great legal writing needs great legal writers to show the way.
 The Supreme Guide to Writing does the hard work by combing the U.S. Reports for the latest trends and styles from our best legal writers—the Justices themselves.
 The result is an ideal guide to improve one’s legal writing.
 Learn when to follow conventional grammatical rules, and when to break them, and countless other tips to become a better writer.
 The secret to great legal writing is hard work, but this invaluable book makes it easier for us all.”